-Beth Brown is an urban portrait & fashion photographer as well as a behind the scenes documentary photographer for film.
+Beth Brown is an urban portrait & lifestyle fashion photographer, and a behind the scenes documentary photographer for film.
 She is the owner of Babs Photography LLC and the founder of The Big Black Book NYC, a social media directory of small business owners in the NYC area.
 A native of Sidney, NY, Brown resides in Brooklyn.
-The people she has met while out and about have been the inspiration for her street photography & poetry book Brooklyn.
+The people she has met while out and about have been the inspiration for her street photography and poetry book Brooklyn.